wangyi-fudan/wyhash/README.md

 CLaim & Clearify
 ----
-wyhash is the fastest hash function when len is known at compile time.
+Currently, wyhash is the fastest hash function when len is known at compile time.
 When len is dynamic, XXH3 is faster.

 Updated to version 3
 ----